Get

 Increased Vocalization

-Some, but not all, cats may dramatically increase their vocalizations under times of stress.
+Some, but not all, cats may dramatically increase their vocalizations during times of stress.
 The vocalizations can vary from growling, hissing, or spitting when frustrated to more of a howling sound or even excessive meowing.
 The vocalizations may depend on how they are reacting to human contact during this time.

 Changes With Human Interaction

-Cats are individuals that will deal with stress in their own way.
-Those who are clingier and more social with their owners may become even more so under times of stress.
+Cats are individuals who will deal with stress in their own way.
+Those who are clingier and more social with their owners may become even more so during times of stress.
 They may require some extra love, affection, and positive attention to help them feel safe and secure.
 Cats that are more aloof are likely to become more withdrawn and less tolerant of human contact.
 Even some of the friendliest cats may get distant during stressful times, however.

 hand picking up cat poop